 WORKED: As a mild-mannered assistant in the disciplines of politics, marketing and sales and most recently, global financial services.

 I was born in the blustery month of March and started telling wonderful lies to my teachers when I played hooky in kindergarten.
 Clearly, I had a desire to craft fiction early on, too often hiding in the basement to type out short stories on a manual clunker.
 Much later, my first attempt at co-writing a novel was a total bust, so I returned to writing short stories.
 By the late 90's, erotic poetry had emerged with a vengeance, while I was simultaneously battling skin cancer.
 I'm not surprised by the salacious content, given that I've never felt more unattractive than when dealing with cancer.
-Everyone is changed by cancer because it pares down life to the essentials and teaches us not to waste our precious time and energy on the mania of owning things.
+Call it a cliché, but everyone is changed by cancer because it pares down life to the essentials and teaches us not to waste our precious time and energy on the mania of owning things.
 In the early 2000's, I released three collections of erotic poetry, and sold individual poems to magazines in the U.K., Canada and the USA.
-Then, the editor of Man's Story 2 in Roswell, Georgia had purchased some of my poetry and invited me to write for their fantasy magazine.
+Then, the editor of Man's Story 2 in Roswell, Georgia purchased some of my poetry and invited me to write for their fantasy magazine.
 Three of my short stories were published and these led me to wonder if I had a fantasy novel in me.
 Erotic poetry thus became my gateway to fantasy fiction.
 Over a decade of work has gone into my Crimson Fantasies.
-To this day my mother still asks (and I quote), "When will you write a nice novel for a change with a happy ending and why do you insist on using that F-word?"
+To this day my mother still asks (and I quote), "When will you write a nice novel for a change with a happy ending?
+And why do you insist on using that F-word?"
 Oh mom, you are adorable.
 I can't be held responsible for the questionable behaviour of my characters.

 Reading is my guilty pleasure (when I know I should be writing).
 I love fiction, autobiographical, biographical, non-fiction, poetry and scientific.
 Favourite authors include Paul William Roberts, Charles Panati, Sherrill Wark, Arianna Huffington, Robert Shaw, Jack London, Caleb Carr, Thomas Harris and Oscar Wilde.
 For poetical inspiration, I turn to Walt Whitman, Dorothy Parker and Pablo Neruda.